Unboxed-Software/solana-course/content/token-program.md

 The `mintTo` function returns a `TransactionSignature` that can be viewed on the Solana Explorer.
 The `mintTo` function requires the following arguments:

-- `connection` the JSON-RPC connection to the cluster
+- `connection` - the JSON-RPC connection to the cluster
-- `payer` the account of the payer for the transaction
+- `payer` - the account of the payer for the transaction
-- `mint` the token mint that the new token account is associated with
+- `mint` - the token mint that the new token account is associated with
-- `destination` the token account that tokens will be minted to
+- `destination` - the token account that tokens will be minted to
-- `authority` the account authorized to mint tokens
+- `authority` - the account authorized to mint tokens
-- `amount` the amount of tokens to mint - remember to account for the decimals of the `mint`!
+- `amount` the raw amount of tokens to mint outside of decimals, e.g. if Scrooge Coin mint's decimals property was set to 100 then to get 1 full Scrooge Coin you would need to set this property to 100

 It's not uncommon to update the mint authority on a token mint to null after the tokens have been minted.
 This would set a maximum supply and ensure no tokens can be minted in the future.
 Conversely, minting authority could be granted to a program so tokens could be automatically minted at regular intervals or according to programmable conditions.